DISTINGUISHING BETWEEN PSYCHOLOGICAL AND PHYSICAL HUNGER

 This is a tough, yet necessary distinction you must be able to make if you're going to make food choices that help instead of hinder your progress over the long term.

-The factors that separate physical from psychological hunger may be different for different people, but here are some signals of psychological hunger:
+The factors that separate physical hunger from psychological hunger may be different for different people, but here are:

 Triggered by sight or scent of food

 Accompanied by a need for expediency--quick food fix

 Can be accompanied with an internal dialogue that psychologically 'rationalizes' the hunger